(current bio at the end)

 Over 25 years later…

-I currently coordinate and teach the Primary and Advanced Care Paramedic Programs at Georgian College in Ontario, Canada.
-I also work part-time as an Advanced Care Paramedic with Halton EMS, an ambulance service 45 minutes west of Toronto.
+I currently teach the Primary and Advanced Care Paramedic Programs at Georgian College in Ontario, Canada.
+I also work part-time as an Advanced Care Paramedic with Halton EMS, a paramedic service 45 minutes west of Toronto.